DavidWHNg/Extended-Blough-Model/README.md

 # Extended Blough Model

-This code is to simulate training and test data as predicted by our Extended Blough Model.
+This code is to simulate training and test data as predicted by our Extended Blough Model detailed in Ng, Lee, Hayes, Lovibond (under review).
+Generalisation following symmetrical intradimensional discrimination training.
 There are several parameters that can be changed by users to predict generalization for a variety of experimental designs.
 This code was designed to simulate training and test for 2 groups, but can be used to simulate a single group.
-As an example, the initial values have been inputed to simulate Experiment 1A.
+As an example, the initial values have been inputed to simulate Experiment 1A and plot Experiment 1A's simulated data similar to Figure 6 of our paper.

 Details for each parameter are as follows: